wangyu-/udp2raw/README.md

     -h,--help                             print this help message
 ```
 ### iptables rule
-this programs sends packet via raw socket.In faketcp mode,Linux Kernel TCP packet processing has to be blocked by a iptables rule on both side,otherwise Kernel will automatically send RST for unrecongized TCP packet and you will sustain from stability/peformance problem.You can use -a option to let the program automatically add/del iptables rules on start/exit.You can also use the -g option to generate iptables rule and add it manually.
+this programs sends packet via raw socket.In faketcp mode,Linux Kernel TCP packet processing has to be blocked by a iptables rule on both sides,otherwise Kernel will automatically send RST for unrecongized TCP packet and you will sustain from stability/peformance problem.You can use -a option to let the program automatically add/del iptables rule on start/exit.You can also use the -g option to generate iptables rule and add it manually.
 ### cipher-mode and auth-mode
 Its suggested to use aes128cbc + md5 to obtain maxmized security.If you want to run the program on a router,you can try xor+simple,it can fool Packet Inspection by firewalls most time, but it cant protect you from serious attackers.
 Mode none is only for debug,its not suggest to set cipher-mode or auth-mode to none.
 ### seq-mode